BezaDir/AirBnB_clone/web_static/README.md

-0x01.
-AirBnB clone - Web static project files
+This project is all about Web static projects  using HTML and CSS